Dan-W45/mostdiv/content/blog/octoprint.md

 +++
 title = 'OctoPrint'
 date = 2025-05-31T03:23:45+01:00
-draft = true
+draft = false
 [cascade]
 	type = 'blog'
 +++

-The no fluff super simplified version of how I installed OctoPrint on a Pi 3B running Raspbian (Bookworm)
+The no fluff super simplified version of how I installed OctoPrint on a Pi 3B running Raspbian (Debian 12 Bookworm)

 Raspberry Pi Imager is used to flash the SD card with PiOS lite as we don't need a desktop environment, make sure to setup the